Borgil-An/Jogo-da-Forca-Desafio-2-/README.md

 The program ends if the player chooses to exit.

-The program uses several helper functions, including limparTela to clear the console screen, strtok to split the word and hint string, and rand and srand to generate random numbers for selecting a word from the array.
+The program uses several helper functions, including limparTela to clear the console screen, strtok to split the word and hint string, and rand and srand to generate random numbers for selecting a word from the array.''

-Este é um jogo escrito em C onde o jogador deve adivinhar uma palavra inserindo letras até que ele ganhe ao acertar a palavra correta ou perca ao ficar sem chances.
+PT BR: ''Este é um jogo escrito em C onde o jogador deve adivinhar uma palavra inserindo letras até que ele ganhe ao acertar a palavra correta ou perca ao ficar sem chances.
 O jogo seleciona aleatoriamente uma palavra de uma matriz de palavras e exibe uma dica para o jogador.

 O programa define uma estrutura chamada MatchData para armazenar os dados do jogo, incluindo a palavra escolhida, a dica, as letras restantes a serem adivinhadas e as